pauljamescleary/disney/README.md

 ## Design

-This application uses [SDL2][sdl2] for the main UI engine, as that was one of the options in this take home project.
-It also appears to have good, mature `rust` library that is actively maintained.
+This application uses [SDL2][sdl2] for the main UI engine, which is a `rust` library that is actively maintained.

 ### Code and libraries